Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Introduction

-A na\"{\i}ve way to tackle CMAB is to treat every action (consisting of $K$ arms) as an arm and simply apply the classical MAB framework.
-However, the number of such actions are $\binom{N}{K}$ making the problem hard for large $N$ and $K$.
-Even if the rewards for each of the $\binom{N}{K}$ options are known, finding the best is computationally hard and so is the space to store all these rewards.
-This paper aims to find an efficient algorithm for CMAB with polynomial space complexity while obtaining sublinear regret in terms of all the parameters - $N$, $K$, and $T$.
-More precisely, the algorithm proposed in this paper achieves a regret bound of $\tilde O(K^\frac{1}{2}N^\frac{1}{3}T^\frac{2}{3})$.
-We note that using the na\"{\i}ve approach as mentioned, the regret bound will be $O(\sqrt{\binom{N}{K}T})$, which is better than the proposed bound for small values of $N$ and $K$ since the proposed bound is $O(T^{2/3})$.
-However, this is not the case when $N$ and $K$ are larger.
-In order for the MAB algorithm to perform better, the time horizon must satisfy $T=\Tilde{\Omega}\left(\frac{e^{3K}N^{3K-2}}{K^{3K+3}}\right)$, which is extremely large (For $N=30$, $K=15$, $T \approx 4.05 \times 10^{26}$).
-Since we typically do not have such a large number of rounds to do the exploration-exploitation in practice, the proposed algorithm outperforms the classical approach.
-Further, the storage of $O(\binom{N}{K})$ parameters is hard, and going over the actions to find which can be removed in each round needs to go over $O(\binom{N}{K})$ choices, making the action approach hard to use.
-This paper proposes a novel algorithm, called \NAM, which has a storage complexity of $O(N)$, and computation time in each round of $O(K)$.
+One way for solving CMAB with non-linear feedback is to treat every action (consisting of $K$ arms) as an arm and apply the classical MAB framework using Upper Confidence Bound (UCB) algorithm \citep{auer2010ucb}.
+However, as the number of arms $N$ and the subset size $K$ increases, the total number of actions increases exponentially.
+Consider a case where $N=30$, $K=15$, and playing each action costs $1$ second.
+The time to explore all possible actions a single time will take {${{30}\choose{15}}$ seconds or} approximately $5$ years.
+Moreover, to store all the possible actions and their rewards requires large memory, which might not be possible for applications with limited storage constraints \citep{pmlr-v84-liau18a}.
+This paper proposes a novel algorithm, called \NAM , which explores only $O(N)$ actions, and achieves a regret bound of $\tilde O(K^\frac{1}{2}N^\frac{1}{3}T^\frac{2}{3})$ \footnote{$\tilde{O}()$ hides the logarithmic factors.}.
+We note that using the UCB approach as mentioned, the regret bound will be $O\Big(\sqrt{{{N}\choose{K}}T}\Big)$, which is better than the proposed bound of $O(T^{2/3})$ for small values of $N$ and $K$.
+However, this is not the case when $N$ and $K$ are large.
+Again for the case of $N=30$, and $K=15$, the regret bounds of \NAM\ will match that of UCB only when $T$ is approximately $4\times 10^{26}$.
+Further, \NAM\ has a storage complexity of $O(N)$, and per round time complexity of {$\tilde{O}(K)$}, making it efficient.